aws-samples/aws-cdk-mediaservices-refarch/LEF/tools/medialive-anywhere/README.md

 1. Channel Class
    Set the 'event.mediaLive.channelClass' to 'SINGLE_PIPELINE'.

-2. Confgure MediaLive Anywhere Cluster
+2. Configure MediaLive Anywhere Cluster
    Set the 'event.mediaLive.anywhereSettings' to an object specifying the 'channelPlacementGroupId' and 'clusterId'.

 Below is an example showing how these values might be set in the configuration file.